YounesBB/Storage_Rental/readme.md

-Click [here](gr2232/docs/release2/readme.md) to see documentation for the second release.
+Click [here](gr2232/docs/release3/REAMDE.md) to see documentation for the third release.